-At Haglid Engineering, we work hard to help people live better lives by providing sustainable solutions that work.
+At Haglid Engineering, we work hard to help people live better lives by giving back — providing sustainable solutions that work.
 Why sustainable?
 Because to improve people’s lives, the planet they live on must thrive.
 We believe innovative, planet-friendly technology and design can provide folks with healthier indoor environments, clean water, and more affordable homes and buildings.
 When you’re lucky enough to work at what you love, it’s only right to give back by offering extra help to those without opportunities to secure it themselves.

 Klas Haglid, P.E., R.A., CEM, NCEES